DefiMan1729/FellowshipToken/README.md

 # Token Interaction using a Docker image
-## Step by Step (Copy Paste) guide to Dockerizing (if there is such a word) a simple Node app that mints an NFT on the Goerli network.
+## Step by Step (Copy Paste) guide to Dockerizing a simple Node app that mints an NFT on the Goerli network.
 I have used Infura (but works for Alchemy also).
 Here is the simple Web3 code to post a mint transaction (refer file NewTransaction.js)
 ```shell
 const Web3 = require("web3");